 White Mountain – Eternal Peace and Heartbreaking Loss

-The origins of the monastery date back to 993CE.
+The origins of the monastery date back to 993 CE.
 The monastery was founded by St. Adalbert, Bishop of Prague, and Prince Boleslav II.
 Both were ardent believers, as this was the first monastery to be erected on Czech soil.
-The Brevnov Monastery is associated with a mystic legend.
+The Břevnov Monastery is associated with a mystic legend.
 Within its grounds is a very special well named “Vojtěžka”.
 It is said that whenever tragedy is soon to strike, the water in the well turns cloudy, to alert those nearby to the impending misfortune.
-The monastery complex contains a number of beautiful and historic structures, including the baroque Basilica of St. Margaret, a romanesque crypt from the 11th century, and a baroque prelature with a Teresian hall.
-In addition there is a lovely monastery garden, which has been refined several times over the course of the centuries.
-The lower section of the actual monastery, is open to the public daily from 6:45 to 8:00 p.m., though pavilion Vojteska which according to a legend was the meeting place of St. Adalbert and Prince Boleslav, is accessible only on the guided tours.
+The monastery complex contains several beautiful and historic structures, including the baroque Basilica of St. Margaret, a Romanesque crypt from the 11th century, and a baroque prelature with a Teresian hall.
+In addition, there is a lovely monastery garden, which has been refined several times over the centuries.
+The lower section of the actual monastery, is open to the public daily from 6:45 to 8:00 p.m., though pavilion Vojteska, which according to a legend was the meeting place of St. Adalbert and Prince Boleslav, is accessible only on the guided tours.

-According to a legend a young Swedish count Tor wanted to feel the glory and honor as a soldier so he had himself recruited.
-Prior to coming to Bohemia he traveled wide and far and when he was passing through Holland he met a beautiful woman Josefina.
+According to a legend, a young Swedish count Tor wanted to feel the glory and honor of a soldier so he had himself recruited.
+Before coming to Bohemia he traveled wide and far and when he was passing through Holland he met a beautiful woman Josefína.
 She begged him to stay with her in Holland but a young soldier had already decided before.
-Josefina, when she realized that weeping was pointless she joined him on his journey.
-There were heading towards Prague.
+Josefina, when she realized that weeping was pointless, joined him on his journey.
+They were heading towards Prague.
 Tor was killed in a battle.
-A long time was Josefina looking for the body of her beloved Tor.
-A few steps from the Summer Palace his body was laying still.
+For a long time was Josefina looking for the body of her beloved Tor.
+A few steps from the Summer Palace his body was lying still.
 He was on his back, his eyes were closed.
-She sat on the ground, holded his head on her lap and waited for corpse collectors.
+She sat on the ground, held his head on her lap and waited for corpse collectors.
 Tor was buried by the wall of Summer Palace.
 Josefina was sitting there for several days.
-She did not eat, neither drink anything.
+She did not eat, or drink anything.
 Some time later she got up and walked away.
 Nobody has ever seen her again.
 A year later a rose grew out at the Tor’s grave.
-Following year it grew bigger.
-Soon it became a big shrub, flowering every year.The rose grows for centuries, not even freezing winters killed it.
-Whoever tries to destroy or cut the rose runs into misfortune: accident, disease and death.
+The following year it grew bigger.
+Soon it became a big shrub, flowering every year.
+The rose grows for centuries, not even freezing winters killed it.
+Anyone who tries to destroy or cut the rose will be met with misfortune: accident, illness and death.

 The same Summer Palace where Tor’s body lay dead is itself a place of mystery and magic.
 Designed and constructed by Archduke Ferdinand Tyrolský in 1555-56, the entire structure is rich with symbols.
 The ground plan is in the form of a six-pointed star (hexagram), which symbolizes the connection between two opposite forces in mutual harmony.
 It is known that sensitive people feel a special energy in hexagrams.
 The middle of the Summer Palace contains such heightened energy that it swings a pendulum and turns the Divining rod.
 The hexagram is constructed of two equilateral triangles overlapping each other.
 The upper triangle symbolizes fire, and the lower symbolizes water.
-What is more interesting that these two elements can be found in the decoration of the interior of the Summer Palace.
+What is more interesting is that these two elements can be found in the decoration of the interior of the Summer Palace.
 The underground is decorated with images of earth, on the ground floor there are images of water, the first floor is devoted to the air, and the top (second) floor depicts fire.

 Recognizing its power, the National Literature Memorial obtained the structure and it is currently used as an exhibition hall.
-Expositions in the deepest level offer a model of the Battle at the White Mountain and engravings with the same theme.
+Expositions at the deepest level offer a model of the Battle at the White Mountain and engravings with the same theme.
 The floor above it hosts an informative exposition about the construction, development and history of Hvězda, including a video projection about the Summer Palace and a section dedicated to Alois Jirásek and Mikoláš Aleš.

 The first floor invites visitors to see the “Time Memoranda” exhibition – including articles and writings from the fine collections of the National Literature Memorial.